 Welcome!
-I’m a research scientist at the Economics Institute (CERGE-EI) as well as at the Institute of Sociology (SoU), both at the Czech Academy of Sciences.
+I’m a senior research scientist at the Institute of Sociology (SoU), Czech Academy of Sciences.
 I’m also Co-director and Lecturer of the Comparative History of Ideas (CHID) Prague Program of the University of Washington, Seattle.
 I received B.A. degrees from the University of Washington in Seattle (1998), M.A. from Boston College (2000), and PhD (2008) from the New School for Social Research in New York.

 This site brings together my research conducted in different academic fields and institutions, which is very much needed given the interdisciplinary nature of my work.